louaydhyeb/crypto_info/README.md

-# crypto_info
+# Crypto Info

-CryptoInfo is a cryptocurrency app that shows informations about currency Application built with [Jetpack Compose](https://developer.android.com/jetpack/compose).
+Crypto Info is a cryptocurrency app that shows informations about currency Application built with [Jetpack Compose](https://developer.android.com/jetpack/compose).
 The goal of this application is to showcase Material components, Android Views inside Compose, and UI state handling, [MVVM clean arcitecture](https://www.toptal.com/android/android-apps-mvvm-with-clean-architecture).